fbpx

 How to Do a Website Evaluation to Crush Your Goals

-Everyone gets excited and introspective during the new year.
-This year, we let our oldest child stay up late for the first time to ring in the new decade.
+A few years ago, we let our oldest child stay up late for the first time to ring in the new year.
 We even poured ginger ale into a wine glass to make it extra fancy for her.
-After an evening of watching musical acts (most of whom I hadn’t heard of) on the network countdown show, we were ready to watch the ball drop.
-She joined us in counting down to watch the ball drop.
+After an evening of watching musical acts (most of whom I hadn’t heard of, because… old) on the network countdown show, we were ready to watch the ball drop.
+She joined us in counting down to the big moment.
 Then she drank the ginger ale.
-When that was all over, she said, “That’s it??” …She had all these romanticized expectations of how the big ball drop would go, and she was let down.
+When that was all over, she said, “That’s it??”
+She had all these romanticized expectations of how the big ball drop would go, and she was let down.
 That got me thinking… is that how people feel when they visit our websites?
 In the spirit of taking stock in the new year, maybe it’s time for a website evaluation.

 Why Do A Website Evaluation?